-- 1. our explanations are simple, clear and concise - 2. our advice and services are unsurpassed in our sector - 3. our fees are more economic than our local competitors' - 4. our charges are proportionate to the value we produce for clients - 5. in all appropriate instances we quote and adhere to fixed-fee terms - 6. we cause no unreasonable delay in pursuing our clients' interests - 7. we are readily available during business hours - 8. we adopt a smart approach - 9. we are scrupulously polite - 10. our principles are based on the Christian ethos
+- 1. our explanations are simple, clear and concise - 2. our advice and services are unsurpassed in our sector - 3. our fees are more economic than our local competitors' - 4. our charges are proportionate to the value we produce for clients - 5. in all appropriate instances we quote and adhere to fixed-fee terms - 6. we cause no unreasonable delay in pursuing our clients' interests - 7. we are readily available during business hours - 8. we adopt a smart approach - 9. we are scrupulously polite e-mail : info@mounteney.com